 • Fall Arrest Lanyard/Shock Absorbing Lanyard: In a personal fall arrest system, a fall arrest lanyard is used to catch a fall, in conjunction with a fall arrest harness and a connector, before hitting the ground.
 According to EN355, in the event of a fall, shock absorbers should limit the impact force to a max. of 6kN.

 • Work Positioning Lanyard: In a work-positioning system, a positioning lanyard connects the side D-rings of a harness to an anchor to secure a user in place while performing delicate tasks with two hands.

 • Fall Restraint Lanyard: In a fall restraint system, workers are restrained from reaching a fall hazard.
 A harness is connected with a fall restraint lanyard without a shock pack, preventing the worker from reaching the leading edge.

 According to OSHA and ANSI, the fall protection equipment should be inspected before each use and every 6 months by a competent person.
 The gear exposed to a fall arrest has to be removed from service and replaced immediately.
-Download our safety harness and lanyard inspection checklist to assist your regular inspections.
+Check out our complete guide and download our safety harness and lanyard inspection checklist to assist your regular inspections.